dougsummerville/Bare-Metal-Raspberry-Pi-Pico-2/README.md

 # Bare Metal Raspberry PI Pico 2
  A bare metal C programming environment for the Raspberry Pi Pico 2 with minimal dependences.
-This is "true" minimalistic bare metal C with no SDK, CMSIS, or other layers between programmer and the hardware.
-It does, however, include header files defining all hardware registers.
-Features include a USB CDC serial driver that uses no system RAM (only USB DPRAM) and provides a virtual COM port, header files that provide for standard port naming, stub files for Newlib-nano, and some examples.
-To minimize dependences, the environment also includes python-based tool to create UF2 files.
+This is "true" minimalistic bare metal C with no SDK, CMSIS, or other layers between programmer and the hardware; it does, however, include header files defining all hardware registers.
+Features include:
+- a USB CDC serial driver that uses no system RAM (only USB DPRAM) and provides a virtual COM port
+- header files that provide for standard port naming
+- stub files for Newlib-nano
+- very few examples (see Motivation below)
+- a python-based tool to create UF2 files.
+- the ability to create the following types of program images
+    - Execute from flash, which uses the XIP cache (best for programs that need lots of RAM)
+    - Execute from ram, which copies the program from flash to ram prior to execution (best for minimizing the effects of XIP caching on program run times)
+    - RAM-only, which craeats a RAM-only UF2 that will not overwrite the flash (great for debugging)

 # Motivation
   This environment was developed for use in an embedded systems course at Binghamton University.
 Because of this use case, the number of example programs is purposely limited.
 While a software-development kit (SDK) facilitates rapid development and improves portability, it adds a layer of abstraction that hides many of the low-level hardware features, which is undesirable for bare-metal embedded systems education since the skills have limited transferability.
-SDKs also produce bloated code, generate excessive files on disk, take too long to compile simple programs, and are overly complicated building small programs.
+SDKs also produce bloated code, generate excessive files on disk, take too long to compile simple programs, and are overly complicated when building small programs.

 # Status
 This environment has not yet undergone significant testing but will be updated as bugs are disovered.